veertuinc/anka-docs/content/en/docs/Anka Build Cloud/working-with-the-controller-ui-and-API.md

 | publicKey | string | If supplied, it is expected to be in PKIX ASN.1 DER form (optional) | - |

 {{< hint info >}}
-If no publicKey is passed in, we will generate and store it on the server.
-It may be beneficial to create a single key with `openssl` so that when creating your user key in both the controller and registry, they are the same.
+If no `publicKey` is passed in, we will generate and store it on the server (controller: in etcd / registry: on disk) and then return the private key for you to store.
+It may be beneficial to create your key with `openssl` so that they are the same for both the registry and controller.
 {{< /hint >}}

 **Returns:**